England needs to get a little bit more nasty says Rooney

 "It's small margins, but those small things can amount to a big thing in terms of staying in the competition or going out."

-Rooney said he would watch the rest of the World Cup on television when he got home, while he had a new favourite to win the tournament.
+Rooney said he would watch the rest of the World Cup on television when he got home, while he had a new favorite to win the tournament.

 "Holland," he replied with a straight face when asked who he hoped would win the tournament, a diplomatic reference to the Dutch team's manager Louis van Gaal taking over at Rooney's club Manchester United at the conclusion of the World Cup.